Wondering… Why Do Service Dogs Wear Googles?

 Other dogs are prone to other eye conditions and diseases that are made worse by too many UV rays.

 Boston Terriers, Shih Tzus, Pugs, and other breeds that have prominent eyes are much more susceptible to abrasions, ulcers, and cuts.

 Sun exposure can worsen an autoimmune disease known as pannus, especially in German Shepherds and Greyhounds.

-Wind is a real concern, and can blow all kinds of things around through the air, and potentially into service dog’s eyes, such as sand, dirt, dust, and many other things.
+The wind is a real concern, and can blow all kinds of things around through the air, and potentially into service dogs’ eyes, such as sand, dirt, dust, and many other things.